How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 Ensuring tenderness and flavor

-• Use a marinade or brine: To ensure your pork butt is tender and flavorful, consider using a marinade or brine.
+• Use a marinade or brine: To ensure your pork shoulder is tender and flavorful, consider using a marinade or brine.
 This can help keep the meat moist during the long smoking process and infuse it with extra flavor.

 • Maintain temperature: To ensure tenderness, keeping a consistent temperature in your smoker is important.
 If the temperature fluctuates too much, it can result in tough meat.